The Mountain Minor A Project of Feature Films

 $25,000 Executive Producer (Executive Producer credit will appear at the beginning of the film and again toward the beginning of the end credits.
 Organization's logo with production companies prior to opening credits.
 Contact us directly for additional information.)

 At this time, the producers intend to self-distribute this project.
 We plan to make the film available through DVD sales and Video on Demand sources.
 But first, we will submit the film to select film festivals.
-We are also excited about our planned screening concerts.
+We are also excited about theater and non-theatric screenings.
 We will travel to several cities and spend the evenings showing the film accompanied by performances from select musicians from our cast.
 We'll be looking for promotion partners when the time comes.